Since finding out about the Lyceum Theatre, we couldn’t stop thinking about it and so we started looking for any detail

 It was not uncommon to read Lyceum Pictures in one publication, Lyceum Theatre in another and Lyceum Hall in yet another.

 From what we’ve read on the report and what we’ve seen on Trove, The Lyceum Theatre was a place with the lot as locals and visitors could partake in Dances, watching Movies and doing some Skating on a weekly basis there was even one instance of Boxing and Wrestling.

-The Lyceum can be seen in this late 1930’s picture at Deniliquin History in Photos, for locals it is in the same spot as the Regent but for general readers who don’t know where the Regent is, its the building right behind the tree just a little off centre.
+The Lyceum can be seen in this late 1930’s picture at Deniliquin History in Photos, for locals it is in the same spot as the Regent but for general readers who don’t know where the Regent is, it is the building right behind the tree just a little off centre.